I'm using the app and looking for help...

 Orders can be placed up to two weeks in advance.
 As well as showing last weeks’ orders, the app allows you to view and place orders for “this week” and “next week”.

-Generally, you will have until 8pm the night before to place an order, although this may change from café to café.
-If you find yourself in an “eek, I’m out of bread” situation at 7:30am in the morning, you would need to ring the café and see if they can process a last minute order.
+Generally, you will have until midnight the night before to place an order, although this may change from café to café.

-When setting up your child’s profile, simply choose from the list of allergy icons available.
+When setting up your child’s profile, simply choose from the list of allergy icons available, or provide specific allergy notes in the free text box if necessary.
 These will then be linked to your child’s profile and highlighted against their name when placing an order with a café.

 Our lunchbox builder takes families through five food groups: cereals & grains, fruit, vegetables, dairy & alternative, meat & alternative.
 Every order is fully customisable, allowing you to avoid certain food groups and order more from other categories if necessary.

 Absolutely.
-We know that introducing something like this can be a big decision, so we offer all schools the option of doing a four-week trial period.
+We know that introducing something like this can be a big decision, so we offer all schools the chance to do a free trial period.
 You will sign a ‘trial period agreement’ and will still receive your 5% commission payments.
 Some schools may even choose to do a trial with just one or two year groups, before rolling out to the entire school.
 Slow and steady really can win the race!